UNCSRP/PRogramming-for-Environmental-Health-And-Toxicology-PREHEAT-Retreat/README.md

 * Compare these two findings: are they the same?

 *Machine learning questions:*
-* Script that you need to generate: what proteins predict responder vs. non-responder status?
+* Script that you need to generate: can we predict responder vs. non-responder status using protein signatures? what proteins predict responder vs. non-responder status?

 ## Group 2: Sex-associated proteins